Search This Site

 Virtual Memory

-This all happens behind the scenes, and makes it seem like your computer never runs out of memory.
-The trade off for this though is that the hard drive is much slower than RAM.
+This all happens behind the scenes, and makes it seem like you never have computer memory problems.
+The trade-off for this though is that the hard drive is much slower than RAM.
 Your hard drive area gets split into pages.
 A page is a contiguous block of memory.
 The operating system will then move data between the memory pages, and the system RAM.

 Virtual Memory Low